-Whether you spent too much on the holidays, or had an expensive few months out the gate in 2021, credit card debt is far too easy to run up.
+Whether you spent too much on the holiday season in 2021 or had an expensive last few months, credit card debt is far too easy to run up.
 But how else were you going to show the people you couldn’t be with this holiday season how much you care?
 And the Amazon deals were so good!

 We get it — sometimes you overspend.
 And though a hefty credit card bill doesn’t mean anything about you as a person (those deals were very good!), it does mean that you’ll need to tighten your belt a bit to get through the next month or two.
 Here’s how to bounce back after you’ve charged too much on your card.

 When confronted with a credit card bill, it’s normal to want to go into hiding.
 Have you ever not opened the envelope that contains your monthly statement or ignored a notification that payment is due?

 Fight the urge and do your best to make a payment right away.
 Missed payments don’t just drive up your costs, they drive down your credit score, too.
 And if you miss more than one payment, it could take your score a long time to recover.

 Now that you’ve made a payment, it’s time to take a cold hard look at your spending.
 The overall amount doesn’t tell the whole story.
 What you’ll want to do is think about which areas of your life you’ve spent the most in.
 Is it food?
 Entertainment?
 Decorative candles?